Abdominal obesity: Diet

 The currently prevalent belief is that the immediate cause of obesity is net energy imbalance—the organism consumes more usable calories than it expends, wastes, or discards through elimination.
 Some studies indicate that visceral adiposity, together with lipid dysregulation and decreased insulin sensitivity, is related to the excessive consumption of fructose.
 Some evidence shows that in regards to juveniles, when free fructose is present as children's fat cells mature, it makes more of these cells mature into fat cells in the abdominal region.
 It also caused both visceral fat and subcutaneous fat to be less sensitive to insulin.
 These effects were not attenuated when compared to similar glucose consumption.

 Intake of trans fat from industrial oils has been associated with increased abdominal obesity in men and increased weight and waist circumference in women.
 These associations were not attenuated when fat intake and calorie intake was accounted for.
 Greater meat (processed meat, red meat, and poultry) consumption has also been positively associated with greater weight gain, and specifically abdominal obesity, even when accounting for calories.
 Conversely, studies suggest that oily fish consumption is negatively associated with total body fat and abdominal fat distribution even when body mass remains constant.
 Similarly, increased soy protein consumption is correlated with lower amounts of abdominal fat in postmenopausal women even when calorie consumption is controlled.

-Numerous large studies have demonstrated that ultraprocessed food(UPF) has a positive dose-dependent relationship with both abdominal obesity and general obesity in both men and women.
+Numerous large studies have demonstrated that ultra-processed foods have a positive dose-dependent relationship with both abdominal obesity and general obesity in both men and women.
 Consuming a diet rich in unprocessed food and minimally processed food is linked with lower obesity risk, lower waist circumference and less chronic disease.
 These findings are consistent among American, Canadian, Latin American, Australian, British, French, Spaniard, Swedish, South Korean, Chinese and Sub-Saharan African populations.

 Obesity plays an important role in the impairment of lipid and carbohydrate metabolism shown in high-carbohydrate diets.
 It has also been shown that quality protein intake during a 24-hour period and the number of times the essential amino acid threshold of approximately 10 g has been achieved is inversely related to the percentage of central abdominal fat.
 Quality protein uptake is defined as the ratio of essential amino acids to daily dietary protein.

 Visceral fat cells will release their metabolic by-products in the portal circulation, where the blood leads straight to the liver.
 Thus, the excess of triglycerides and fatty acids created by the visceral fat cells will go into the liver and accumulate there.
 In the liver, most of it will be stored as fat.
 This concept is known as 'lipotoxicity'.